 Education: 2012, University of Michigan, BA, BM (Psychology - Neuroscience concentration; Music - Vocal performance)

-Research Interests: Samantha is a fourth-year doctoral student from the Washington DC area.
+Research Interests: Samantha is a fifth-year doctoral student from the Washington DC area.
 She graduated from the University of Michigan in 2012 with degrees in neuroscience and vocal performance.
 She is currently interested in researching neural correlates of obesity and eating disorders.
 She hopes to specifically examine comorbidity of eating disorders and other psychological disorders.

 Hallie Espel, MS

 Education: 2013, University of Minnesota - BIS (Psychology, Life Sciences, and Public Health)

 Research Interests: Hallie is a fourth-year doctoral student originally from Minneapolis, Minnesota.
 She received her bachelor's degree from the University of Minnesota in 2013, where she majored in psychology, life sciences, and public health.
 During her undergraduate career, she worked as a research assistant in the Mann Lab for Health and Eating Behavior Research, and also served as Education Chair for the Emily Program Foundation, a nonprofit eating disorders prevention and advocacy organization.
 Hallie's current research interests include: examining loss-of-control eating as a dimensional construct; understanding the role of hedonic hunger in weight control and eating behavior; and identifying factors which predict the risk and maintenance of eating pathology.